 When beginners start running, there will be plenty of mental hurdles you’ll need to get past as you increase your mileage.
 Listening to music, a podcast, or an audiobook while you run can help you relax and make the difficulty of a new activity a little easier to deal with.

 Hint: With Music Controls, you can see what’s playing and skip songs directly from your Polar watch.

 Having a plan will help you stay consistent and avoid injury as you begin to add running into your weekly routine.
 Where you’ll run, how often, and how far will all need to be determined beforehand – just remember you can always adjust it depending on how you feel from day to day.

-These basic principles are good rules to abide by as you start to incorporate a running exercise plan into your weekly workouts:
+The following basic principles are good rules to abide by as you start to incorporate a running exercise plan into your weekly workouts.

 The temptation will be to run for as long and far as you can the first time you head out the door.
 The problem is the more often you do this the more you’ll expose yourself to injury and soreness that could prevent you from running in the days that follow.